 Through close reading of stories about several major Celtic saints, this module illuminates such key aspects of Christianity in the Celtic lands as the nature of miracles, the relationship between spiritual and political power, the place of the saint in the community, and conceptions of the nature of holiness.
-Attention is given to the texts as literature, to the portrayal of a saint as an individual, and to the process of his or her growth into sainthood.
+Attention is given to the texts as literature, to their historical and cultural context, and to the evidence that they afford for conceptions of holiness.